 3 signs you might be smothering your partner

 Take away the ‘s’ and the word ‘smothering’ becomes ‘mothering’ with all its connotations of being fussed over, controlled and questioned about where you have been and what you have been doing.
-This behaviour may come from loving concern but it can be stifling and eventually leads to children fleeing the nest.
-In relationships this type of interest and concern – smothering – can be too intense for many people and they too might feel the urge to fly.
-Here we examine some of the signs that your love and affection may be crossing that subtle line.
+Here we examine some of the signs that you may be crossing the line

 It’s all about you